“Laziness Saves You” – 3 Coolest Indoor Activities & 6 Travel Tips to Spend Hot Summer in Tokyo, Japan

 You will change your mind when you learn this TRUE story.

-My English teacher in high school had an Indonesian friend.
+My English teacher at high school had an Indonesian friend.
 She planned a trip to Tokyo in summer and she was so excited.
 However, her trip went wrong.
 When she arrived at the hotel, she said that she would not be able to go out at all because it was too hot outside.
 She had to shut herself up in her hotel guestroom in the entire of her stay.
-The bus to the hotel, the hotel guestroom and the return bus to the airport became all of her trip to Tokyo in summer.
+The bus to the hotel, the hotel guestroom and the return airport bus became all of her trip to Tokyo.
 My English teacher wondered, “Isn’t it hotter in Indonesia than in Tokyo?”

 I do NOT think that it is a COMMON story.
 I see a lot of international travelers sightseeing in Asakusa, Harajuku or any place in Tokyo.
 How we feel the climate in a specific country depends on the individual.

-However, it is also the reality that the trip of my English teacher’s Indonesian friend ended up being such a tragedy.
+However, it’s also the reality that the trip of my English teacher’s Indonesian friend ended up being such a tragedy.